hrgdavor/maven-get-deps/README.md

 ## Deployment Philosophy

-While modern development often defaults to **Docker** and **Fat JARs**, the I believe that for many deployments, a shared dependency repository combined with thin application JARs is a more efficient and transparent model.
+While modern development often defaults to **Docker** and **Fat JARs**, I believe that for many deployments, a shared dependency repository combined with thin application JARs is a more efficient and transparent model.

 ### The JVM is already a Container
 The **Java Virtual Machine (JVM)** is, by definition, a virtual machine.
 It provides the isolation and portability that many seek in Docker, but with much less overhead: